ConsenSysMesh/live-libs/README.md

 From the command line:

-    $ live-libs register YourLibName --version 3.5.8 --address 0x45e2... --abi '[...]' --env testrpc # or morden or live
+    $ live-libs register YourLibName --version 3.5.8 --address 0x45e2... --abi '[...]'

 __Warning:__ There is no way to remove your library.
-Once it's live it's live forever.
+Once it's live, it's live forever.

 __Warning:__ This software is under active development and the live-libs registries (morden and live) will be replaced without warning.
 (Other than this warning.)